 IPC-A-600 – Acceptability of Printed Boards

-IPC-A-600 – Acceptability of Printed Boards is an inspection criterion, setting the level of acceptance criteria for each class of product.
+IPC-A-600 (also called IPC-600) – Acceptability of Printed Boards is an inspection criterion, setting the level of acceptance criteria for each class of product.
 It “…represents the visual interpretation of minimum requirements set forth in the various printed board specifications.” e.g. IPC-6010 series

-It is not intended to be used as a performance specification for printed board manufacture or procurement.
+IPC-600 It is not intended to be used as a performance specification for printed board manufacture or PCB assemblies.
 It is a tool for the internal and external inspections for printed circuit boards.
-For instance, it shows the acceptable condition the gold fingers must have to meet the class requirements, but it does not state the required thickness of nickel and gold for edge connectors.
+For instance, IPC-A-600 includes the acceptable condition the gold fingers must have to meet the class requirements, but it does not state the required thickness of nickel and gold for edge connectors.